qingyuanxingsi/12306_passcracking/12306result.md

 ####7.
 Matching rules
 By matching we mean the password substring is very related to a kind of personal information.
 Different kind of personal information is handled differently.

+* Birthday
+Birthday is most likely to be digits only.
+We use multiple permutations of year, month, and day to represent birthday.
+If any permutation is exactly the same as the input string, a match is found.
+Note that we apply restrictions on the length of the substring to be matched because we want to avoid coincidence to make the result more accurate.
+These permutations are:
+YYYY+MM+DD, YYYY+M+DD, YYYY+M+D, YY+MM+DD, YY+M+DD, YY+M+D, YYYY+MM, YYYY+DD, YYYY, YY, MM+DD, M+DD, M+D

+* Name
+The name in our database is in Chinese, we convert it into Pinyin.
+A name is matched if the Pinyin or the Pinyin initials is exactly the same as the input string.
+For example, liyue or ly will be matched to [NAME].

+* Email
+Email is usually of the form A@B.C.
+If the input string is a substring of A, B or C, then a email match is found.
+Note that A will be personal information, B and C are more related to the service name.

+* Cellphome
+If the input string is at least of length 4, and is a substring of the cellphone.
+A cellphone match is found.

+* Account
+If the input string is at least of length 4, and is a substring of the account name.
+An account match is found.

+* ID:
+If the input string is at least of length 4, and is a substring of the ID.
+An ID match is found.

+####8.
+Matching Result
+The following table is the matching result from the whole database.

 |FORM|FREQUENCY|percentage|